1

 Here’s why you’re still dying:

-• Pharmaceutical companies make money treating disease, not curing it
+• Pharmaceutical companies make money treating disease, not curing it (a cured patient is a lost subscriber)

 • Insurance companies profit from the current system

-• Military contractors have better lobbyists than dying people
+• Military contractors have better lobbyists than dying people (dying people are busy dying)

 A 1% treaty fixes this by making cures more profitable than treatments.